Changissnz/selfinterest/README.md

-builders is productive, visibly so, and are given more praise than the political, with their demands of whims and ideals, until the administration of the built and engineered products requires a roughly equivalent demand for control to conserve and maintain; as with many dichotomies, the differences somehow must merge together for the ends of one, but merge too soon and there would be none that can work the role of either halves.
+builders is productive, visibly so, and are given more praise than the political, with their demands of whims and ideals, until the administration of the built and engineered products requires a roughly equivalent demand for control to conserve and maintain; as with many dichotomies, the differences somehow must merge together for the ends of one, but merge too soon and there would be none that can work any role of either halves.
 In the realm of knowing, a genuine interest in knowing better is morally superior to that of knowing more, in the likeness of present greed and future exploitation.
 The "knowing better" is not necessarily about reduction of scale of knowing in comparison with "knowing more".
 And the part of one